-The Board Committees assesses their performance using the approved Guidelines on the Performance Rating System of LLFC Board-Level Committees.
+The Board Committees assesses their performance using the approved Guidelines on the Performance rating System of LLFC Board-Level Committees approved on June 25, 2021 by the Board of Directors.
 The result of the Board Committees Assessment is disclosed in the LLFC website under the Corporate Governance Seal.